Netanya Utay, M.D.

 Biography

-Netanya Utay, M.D., is an Associate Professor in the Department of Internal Medicine at UT Southwestern Medical Center.
-She serves as the Infectious Diseases Service Line Chief for Parkland Health and Hospital System, specializing in HIV, COVID-19, and other infectious diseases.
+Netanya Utay, M.D., is an Associate Professor in the Department of Internal Medicine at UT Southwestern Medical Center and Clinical Chief for its Division of Infectious Diseases and Geographic Medicine.
+She specializes in HIV, mpox, COVID-19, and other infectious diseases.

 Dr. Utay earned her medical degree at Baylor College of Medicine.
 She completed her residency in internal medicine at the University of Washington and gained advanced training in infectious diseases through a fellowship at the National Institutes of Health.

-Certified by the American Board of Internal Medicine in infectious disease and internal medicine, she joined the UT Southwestern faculty in 2021.
+Certified by the American Board of Internal Medicine in infectious diseases and internal medicine, she joined the UT Southwestern faculty in 2021.

-Dr. Utay is Chair of the AIDS Clinical Trials Group (ACTG) Comorbidities Transformative Science Group (CTSG).
+Dr. Utay serves on the U.S. Department of Health and Human Services Panel on Antiretroviral Guidelines for Adults and Adolescents.
+She was previously Chair of the Advancing Clinical Trials Globally (ACTG) Comorbidities Transformative Science Group (CTSG).
 Her research interests include comorbidities in people with HIV and the role of chronic inflammation in promoting disease.

-She serves as the HIV Pathogenesis and Treatment section editor for Current HIV/AIDS Reports.
+Dr. Utay is editor of the HIV Pathogenesis and Treatment Section for Current HIV/AIDS Reports.
 Additionally, she is a member of the Infectious Diseases Society of America, the Texas Medical Association, and the Dallas County Medical Society.

-She has contributed to numerous peer-reviewed articles and delivered many international, national, and regional invited lectures.
+She has contributed to numerous peer-reviewed research articles, editorials, and clinical guidelines, and delivered many international, national, and regional invited lectures.

 Education & Training